rippedpiracy/site/README.md

 Replacement for the [**#trusted-sites**](https://discord.com/channels/702220357834244248/752225865231761448) channel in the server.

-If you **do** suggest something, please keep note that:
+If you **do** suggest something, please keep note that it:
-- it needs to be a safe site
+- needs to be a trusted and safe site
-- it cannot host illegal content like company leaks
+- cannot host other illegal content like company leaks
-- it cannot be a single download for something.
+- cannot be a single download link for something.

 # How do i contribute?